-We rely on our hands thousands of times a day to perform the most basic but essential tasks.
+We rely on the use of our hands thousands of times a day to perform the most basic but essential tasks.
 But what if you’ve noticed recently that your elbow hurts when gripping or squeezing any sort of object?
 What is this a sign of?
 Should you be worried that you’ve suffered an injury?
 Will it get worse?

 I’m sure these questions are running through your mind right now.
 But don’t worry, I’ll answer each one of these so you know exactly where you stand and what steps you should immediately take to prevent it from getting worse.

 There is not much you can do to avoid gripping or squeezing your fingers together each day to grab something.
 It’s simply a required action to pick up or hold an object no matter what it is for.
 It’s when you combine the action of tightly holding an object with wrist extension movements, this is when your elbow hurts and can cause severe elbow irritation and pain over a long period of time.
+You don’t need to be lifting anything heavy.
+The simple action of holding a grocery bag or opening the fridge door can cause discomfort in your elbow.

 And it doesn’t have to be anything strenuous to cause problems with your forearm or elbow.